Tarell valley walk

-Follow this glaciated valley down the 18th-century metalled track that was once the main road from the Midlands to Cardiff, then cross and follow alongside the river Tarell, past remains of farmsteads that once spread along this valley at the same period as the road.
+Follow this glaciated valley down the 18th-century metalled track that was once the main road from the Midlands to Cardiff.
+Then cross the valley and follow the river Tarell, where you'll pass the remains of farmsteads that were once inhabited during the heyday of the coach road.

 - Bus stop

 Start the walk by crossing the road from the car park to be outside the Storey Arms (once a coaching inn, Storey Arms in now an outdoor education centre run by Cardiff Council).
 Take the track to the left of the centre down the valley towards Brecon and pass through a kissing gate and cross a stone bridge.

 Once you start walking down the coach road, be sure to look behind you at the dramatic view of Craig Cerrig Gleisiad, the glacial hollow overlooking the A470.
 It's now a National Nature Reserve looked after by NRW.